Cool products

 Audio and lighting control

-I have a Vantage lighting system and an Audio Ease Monaco audio control system throughout the house which is now replaced with the Phast Landmark system which interfaces to the Vantage system.
+I have a Vantage lighting system and an Audio Ease Monaco audio control system throughout the house which is now replaced with the Phast/AMX Landmark system which interfaces to the Vantage system.

 Remote controls